 Jennifer Jarrett, music teacher in Newport News Public Schools and director of Menchville High School choir, directed “Ubi Caritas” by Ola Gjeilo and “Things that Never Die” by Lee Dengler.

-Lynchburg College’s Master of Arts in Music Program is an intensive six-week summer graduate program in choral or instrumental conducting that provides advanced and in-depth training for current conducting professionals, as well as for those preparing for doctoral programs in conducting.
+University of Lynchburg’s Master of Arts in Music Program is an intensive six-week summer graduate program in choral or instrumental conducting that provides advanced and in-depth training for current conducting professionals, as well as for those preparing for doctoral programs in conducting.
 Dr. Jong Kim, LC professor of music, is program director.